khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 Salamah used to wipe over her head cover.
 This was reported by Ibn al-Mundhir.
 (See_al-Mughnī_, 1/312).

-## Washing the Feet and Ankles
+## Washing the feet and ankles

-Allāh !swt says,
+Allāh BSWT says,

 > ...wa arjulakum ilaal ka'bayn...: ...and (wash) your feet to the ankles [Sūrah al-Māʾidah 5:7]

 thus ordering the washing of the feet and ankles.

-43. Ibn ʿUmar !p[themtwo] said: the Emissary of Allāh BPBUH fell behind us and then came upon us during a journey, then we found him and it was time for ʿAṣr, so we began to make _wuḍū_ and wipe over our feet, so he BPBUH called out at the top of his voice, “Woe to the ankles from the Fire.” (two or three times) [al-Bukhārī (_al-Fatḥ_, 1/232) and Muslim, 3/128].
+43. Ibn ʿUmar BP_TWO said: the Emissary of Allāh BPBUH fell behind us and then came upon us during a journey, then we found him and it was time for ʿAṣr, so we began to make _wuḍū_ and wipe over our feet, so he BPBUH called out at the top of his voice, “Woe to the ankles from the Fire.” (two or three times) [al-Bukhārī (_al-Fatḥ_, 1/232) and Muslim, 3/128].

     Al-Nawawī says in his explanation of _Ṣaḥīḥ Muslim_ after mentioning the
-    _ḥadīth_: (Imam) Muslim's intention !r[him] in quoting these _aḥādīth_ was to prove the obligation of washing the feet---and that wiping them is not sufficient.
+    _ḥadīth_: (Imam) Muslim's intention BM_HIM in quoting these _aḥādīth_ was to prove the obligation of washing the feet---and that wiping them is not sufficient.

 <!-- TODO Check the narrator's name here -->

-44. In the _ḥadīth_ of al-Bukhārī and Muslim from Ḥumrān bin Abān that ʿUthmān !p[him] called for water for _wuḍū_ and then mentioned the _wuḍū_ of the Prophet BPBUH. Ḥumrān then said: Then he washed his right foot to the ankle three times and then his left foot to the ankle three times.
+44. In the _ḥadīth_ of al-Bukhārī and Muslim from Ḥumrān bin Abān that ʿUthmān BP_HIM called for water for _wuḍū_ and then mentioned the _wuḍū_ of the Prophet BPBUH. Ḥumrān then said: Then he washed his right foot to the ankle three times and then his left foot to the ankle three times.

-45. As Abū Hurayrah !p[him] did in Muslim's narration, “Then he washed his right foot till he reached the shin, then he washed the left foot till he reached the shin...” and in the end of the _ḥadīth_ he said, “This is what I saw the Emissary of Allāh BPBUH” do.
+45. As Abū Hurayrah BP_HIM did in Muslim's narration, “Then he washed his right foot till he reached the shin, then he washed the left foot till he reached the shin...” and in the end of the _ḥadīth_ he said, “This is what I saw the Emissary of Allāh BPBUH” do.
 [Muslim, 1/246].